 The reality is that the luck we have with spotting leopards is a manifestation of the luck Bruno and I both have in life.

-How else can we explain the luck it took for us to find one another, on that fateful afternoon in Mozambique, when the winds were beckoning Bruno onward to newer pastures?
+find one another, on that fateful afternoon in Mozambique, when the winds were beckoning Bruno onward to newer pastures?

 Or how else can I explain the fact that we live in a camper van and travel the world, with more stories and photos to share on this blog than we can keep up with?How else can I explain that we are both living a dream and that we feel blessed every single morning when open our eyes and pop out of bed for a fruit-muesli breakfast, gazing at whatever garden we happen to be parked in front of?